Skip to main content

 port is virtual and socket is virtual representation of the physical connection

 Port is a network property.
-It's important to understand that it's only virtual.
-Operation system simply binds the requested port to the process.
-It's the responsibility of the port to accept connections whenever the kernel's network stack sees that there is a packet for a specific port.
+Note that it's only virtual.
+The operating system just binds the requested port to the process.
+The port accepts connections when the kernel's network stack sees a packet for it.

-Where as socket is how a network connection is expressed in software.
-Best explanation - UNIX socket is (in code) a data structure (or object) that you can use to send or receive data.
-This object has two queue fields.
-One for incoming data and one for outgoing data.
+A socket is how a network connection is shown in software.
+The best way to put it: a UNIX socket is a data structure in code to send or receive data.
+It has two queue fields.
+One for incoming data, one for outgoing.